tigerbeetledb/tigerbeetle/docs/internals/ARCHITECTURE.md

 stakes, requiring a comprehensive testing strategy which leaves relatively narrow space for bugs to escape testing, but be caught by Rust-style type system.

-The primary benefit of Zig is the favorable ration of expressivity to language complexity.
+The primary benefit of Zig is the favorable ratio of expressivity to language complexity.
 "Expressivity" here means ability to produce the desired machine code, not source-level abstractions.
 Zig is a DSL for machine code, its comptime features makes it very easy to _directly_ express what you want the computer to do.
 This expressivity comes at the cost of missing